SESYNC-ci/remote-sensing-classification-lesson/docs/_slides_Rmd/intro.Rmd

 SVM: Support Vector Machine  generate hyperplanes that maximize separabiltiy between classes.These hyperplanes boundaries are used in the classification process and generate predictions.

-Produce:
+Products:
-1. Model object for rpart with a predicted raster.
+- Model object for rpart with a predicted raster.
-2. Model object for svm with a predicted raster
+- Model object for svm with a predicted raster

 ===